ParrotParrot

 Step 1: Install Parrot

-Join the waitlist to get access when Parrot launches.
-On first launch, it'll ask for microphone permission - that's the only system permission it needs.
+Download Parrot for Mac to get started.
+On first launch, it'll ask for microphone permission — that's the only system permission it needs.

 If macOS shows a "cannot be opened because the developer cannot be verified" warning, go to System Settings → Privacy & Security and click Open Anyway.

-Press Cmd+Shift+Space (or your custom hotkey) to start recording.
+Press fn (or your custom hotkey) to start recording.
 Press it again to stop.
-Your transcription appears where your cursor is - no copy-paste needed.
+Your transcription appears where your cursor is — no copy-paste needed.

-The first transcription may take a few extra seconds while the models load into memory.
+The first transcription may take a few extra seconds while the engines warm up.
 Subsequent transcriptions will be faster.

 Once basic dictation is working, head to Parrot's settings to tune your experience:

-• Custom vocabulary - add names, technical terms, and jargon so Whisper recognizes them correctly.
+• Custom vocabulary — add names, technical terms, and jargon so Parrot recognises them correctly.
 See our guide on custom vocabulary.

-• Writing context - tell the AI cleanup model what kind of text you typically dictate (emails, code comments, medical notes) so it formats output appropriately.
+• Writing context — tell the cleanup engine what kind of text you typically dictate (emails, code comments, medical notes) so it formats output appropriately.

-• Hotkey - change the default Cmd+Shift+Space to any key combination that fits your workflow.
+• Hotkey — change the default fn key to any key combination that fits your workflow.

 Performance expectations